Hoppstädten: Jewish history

 Hoppstädten once had a small Jewish community that was actually an outlying part of the Jewish community in Hundsbach.
 See the relevant sections of that article for the community's history and information about its synagogue.

 Population development

 The village has a rural structure to this day.
 Until a few decades ago, most of the villagers earned their livelihoods in agriculture.
 Besides farmers, there were also farmhands, forestry workers and a few craftsmen.
 Farming now employs very few people.
 A great number of people in Hoppstädten nowadays need to seek work outside the village.
-A worsening drop in population figures in recent years is to be noted.
+A drop in population figures has occurred in recent years.

 The following table shows population development since Napoleonic times for Hoppstädten:

 Municipality’s name

 In 1325, Hoppstädten had its first documentary mention as Hobstetten in a document from the Rhingravica II assembly by Schott.
 Other forms of the name that have cropped up, especially in Veldenz documents, are Hoesteden (1388), Hoestede (1389) and Hobesteden (1392).
 As early as 1408, the form Hobsteden is witnessed, followed soon afterwards by Hoffsteden (1411) and Hoibsteden (1426).
 The modern form, Hoppstädten, did not first appear until 1820.
 For a while, to distinguish the village from others with the same name, the form Sien-Hoppstädten was customary.
 According to researchers Dolch and Greule, among others, the village's name goes back to the Middle High German word hovestat, which simply meant “estate”.
 Its two syllables correspond with the Modern High German words Hof (“estate” or “farm”) and Stätte (“place” or “stead”).
 Hence, the village might have arisen from a former lordly estate.